dbt-athena/dbt-athena.github.io/docs/docs/configuration/materializations/hive-ha.md

 #### Known issues

 - When swapping from a table with partitions to a table without (and the other way around), there could be a little downtime.
 In case high performance is needed, consider bucketing instead of partitions
-- By default, Glue "duplicates" the versions internally, so the last 2 versions of a table point to the same location.
-- It's recommended to have `versions_to_keep` >= 4, as this will avoid to have the older location removed.
+- By default, Glue "duplicate" the versions internally, so the last 2 versions of a table point to the same location.
+Therefore it's recommended to use `versions_to_keep` >= 4, as this will avoid to have the older location removed.
-- The macro `athena__end_of_time` needs to be overwritten by the user if using Athena v3 since it requires a precision parameter for timestamps